The-Ryan-Lin/The-Ryan-Lin/README.md

 **`Data Analyst`**

-I am a
+I am an enthusiastic data analyst with an insatiable curiosity for unravelling real-world challenges through the power of data.
+I thrive on tackling complex and demanding tasks, as I firmly believe that's where the most valuable insights lie.

-🔭 I’m currently working on ...
+🔭 I am currently collaborating with the Bank of England (BoE) to develop a machine-learning model that assesses the impact of BoE Speeches on financial markets by examining sentiment's correlation with economic indicators.
+This project aims to enhance the BoE's understanding of their influence on the economy and improve their ability to foster economic stability.

-📫 How to reach me: ...
+📫 How to reach me: theryanlin@gmail.com

 ---